It’s all over! And it may take an entire year to muster the

 A glug of olive oil

-Lemon juice to taste (everyone is different but use juice of one lemon for a cup of Tahina)
+Lemon juice to taste (everyone is different but use juice of

 1 clove of garlic (a common mistake it to put too much)